stormasm/spanish/books/blair/blairsummary.md

 Los suspiros escapan de su boca de fresa
 Que ha perdido la risa, que ha perdido el color...
 ```

+Antonio learns that his wife Cristina forged a power of attorney and mortgaged his properties.

+Chela tells Antonieta that the word cuckold means a man is unfaithful to his wife.
+"Tio Fernando is Mama's lover.
+I hate her !
+Antonieta jumped to her feet and faced Chela.
+I hate her, do you hear ?
+She will never live in this house again."

+Antonio went downtown to pay off his mortgages in gold, "they would not take Huerta's paper money"

+They learn that Alicia, Antonieta's older sister wants to get married.

+##### November 2013

+Fast forward to the bright light of a crisp November morning.

 ### Chapter 15